universitytheater/utheater.github.io/_pages/theater24.md

 ### Theater[24] signups:

-The WINTER festival will be held during the first weekend of winter quarter from Friday evening on January 10th to Saturday, January 11th.
-If you're interested in joining as a writer, director, designer, or actor, please fill out [THIS FORM](https://forms.gle/DtBjysz7dAiiVaTr8) by Wednesday, January 8th  at 10:00 PM!
+The SPRING festival will be held during the first weekend of winter quarter from Friday evening on March 28th to Saturday, March 29th.
+If you're interested in joining as a writer, director, designer, or actor, please fill out [THIS FORM](https://docs.google.com/forms/d/e/1FAIpQLSer6OMGsbZW8wbGAu1GjmnZPHw_5SyC5O4Kes-n6Kp_fL-6kg/viewform) by Wednesday, March 26th  at 10:00 PM!

 ### Past performances